homer0/projext/documents/projectConfiguration.md

 > }
 > ```

-These are the options for the `http` server woopack will use when running the target on a development environment.
+These are the options for the `http` server projext will use when running the target on a development environment.

 **`devServer.port`**